wthrowe/rfcs/text/0000-osstring-string-interface.md

 * panic
-* match on "character boundaries", probably defined as the ends of the string and adjacent to each UTF-8 character.
+* match on "character boundaries", probably defined as the ends of the string and adjacent to each Unicode character.
 * define the behavior to commute with `to_string_lossy` (assuming the pattern does not match anything including the replacement character)